Communication Studies (CST) - Courses

 +CST 110 Cr.3

-This course introduces students to major topic areas in communication while encouraging them to become more competent and culturally sensitive communicators.
-Students will develop speaking, relational and listening skills as they are exposed to the communication areas of interpersonal, group/teams and public contexts.
+This course introduces students to key communication concepts and skills that will encourage them to become more competent and culturally sensitive communicators.
+Students will develop speaking, relational and listening skills as they explore interpersonal, group/team and public communication topics.
 This course will help students become more effective and ethical communicators in a highly diverse society.
-Offered Fall, Spring.
+Offered Fall, Spring, Summer.

 CST 190 Cr.3